Homo Riot: Notable art

 Homo Riot's public art murals often feature his signature symbol of two bearded men in masks kissing.
 His public work can be found on utility boxes, construction sites, abandoned buildings, and other public areas.
 His self-titled exhibition, "HOMO RIOT," at the Bert Green Fine Art gallery in Chicago featured this motif throughout his installations.

 Homo Riot's public works often depict vintage gay pornography, images of people at pride parades, women and men wearing leather, drag performances, sexually explicit imagery, and more.

-In June of 2019, in celebration of the 50th anniversary of the Stonewall uprisings of 1969, Homo Riot collaborated with queer street artist Suriani and photographer, film maker, and social activist The Dusty Rebel to create a mural depicting Marsha P. Johnson, a gay liberation activist and prominent figure in the Stonewall uprisings.
+In June 2019, in celebration of the 50th anniversary of the Stonewall uprisings of 1969, Homo Riot collaborated with queer street artist Suriani and photographer, film maker, and social activist The Dusty Rebel to create a mural depicting Marsha P. Johnson, a gay liberation activist and prominent figure in the Stonewall uprisings.
 The mural is located at 2nd Avenue and Houston Street in New York City and has been a target of vandalism.

-In November of 2019, Homo Riot participated in a street art exhibition titled "The Streets are Queer," which featured the work of queer North American street artists and was located at 9127 East 5th Street in downtown Los Angeles.
+In November 2019, Homo Riot participated in a street art exhibition titled "The Streets are Queer," which featured the work of queer North American street artists and was located at 9127 East 5th Street in downtown Los Angeles.
 His public work depicted queer representation of BDSM subcultures such as the leather subculture.